 - The benefits of a multistreaming app

 - How to go live on multiple platforms

 What is multistreaming?

-Multistreaming is the process of streaming live video to multiple platforms or destinations simultaneously.
-With multistreaming, you only have to create one stream and choose which destinations to stream to — Facebook, YouTube, Twitch, LinkedIn, Twitter, a website, and so on.
+Multistreaming is the process of streaming a live video to multiple destinations or platforms simultaneously.
+With multistreaming, you only have to create one stream and choose which destinations to stream to — Facebook, YouTube, Twitch, Microsoft Stream, Twitter, a website, and so on.

 Which livestreaming destinations you stream to are completely up to you and the capabilities of the multistreaming tool or service you use.
 We’ll cover more on choosing a multistreaming tool and the right destinations in just a bit.